theforagersdiary/foragersdiary/content/guides/fungi/amethyst-deciever-laccaria-amethystina/index.md

 **Cap colour:** Purple/Pale Purple

 The cap shape varies wildly, and a specimen can change shape/colour overnight.
 The cap starts convex before flattening out.
 The cap may become upturned, show a central depression, show uneven wavy edges as it matures or a mix of one or all of these!
-However, it is still an easily identifiable fungi in its youth.
+However, it is still an easily identifiable fungi in its prime.
-The cap and stem are purple all over.
+The cap, gills and stem are purple all over.
 This colour can vary from deep to very light.
 It will also vary in shade due to moisture levels.
-As it ages, the colour can drain and become almost a light tan with almost no sign of the purple colour.
+As it ages, the colour can drain and become a light tan with almost no sign of the purple colour.

 ## Gills/Pores/Tubes/Spore